William James: Free will

+James was prompted to believe his will was free by reading Charles Renouvier, whose work convinced James to convert from monism to pluralism.
+In his diary entry of April 30, 1870, James wrote:

-In his search for truth and assorted principles of psychology, William James developed his two-stage model of free will.
-In his model, he tries to explain how it is people come to the making of a decision and what factors are involved in it.
-He firstly defines our basic ability to choose as free will.
-Then he specifies our two factors as chance and choice.
-"James's two-stage model effectively separates chance (the in-deterministic free element) from choice (an arguably determinate decision that follows causally from one's character, values, and especially feelings and desires at the moment of decision)."
+I think that yesterday was a crisis in my life.
+I finished the first part of Renouvier's second Essais and see no reason why his definition of free will—"the sustaining of a thought because I choose to when I might have other thoughts"—need be the definition of an illusion.
+At any rate, I will assume for the present—until next year—that it is no illusion.
+My first act of free will shall be to believe in free will.James developed a two-stage model of free will to explain how people make decisions.
+James distinguishes between chance, " the in-deterministic free element" we have no control over, and choice, "an arguably determinate decision that follows causally from one's character, values, and especially feelings and desires at the moment of decision".

-James argues that the question of free will revolves around "chance."
-The idea of chance is that some events are possibilities, things that could happen but are not guaranteed.
-Chance is a neutral term (it is, in this case, neither inherently positive nor "intrinsically irrational and preposterous," connotations it usually has); the only information it gives about the events to which it applies is that they are disconnected from other things – they are "not controlled, secured, or necessitated by other things" before they happen.

-Chance is made possible regarding our actions because our amount of effort is subject to change.
-If the amount of effort we put into something is predetermined, our actions are predetermined.
+James argues that the question of free will revolves around chance, the idea that some events are possibilities, things that could happen but are not guaranteed.
+'Chance' is a neutral term (it is neither inherently positive nor "intrinsically irrational and preposterous"); the only information it gives about the events to which it applies is that they are disconnected from other things – they are "not controlled, secured, or necessitated by other things" before they happen.
+Chance in regards to our actions is possible because our amount of effort is subject to change.
+If the amount of effort we put into something is predetermined, our actions would be predetermined.
 Free will in relation to effort also balances "ideals and propensities—the things you see as best versus the things that are easiest to do".
-Without effort, "the propensity is stronger than the ideal."
+Without effort, "the propensity is stronger than the ideal".
 To act according to your ideals, you must resist the things that are easiest, and this can only be done with effort.

-James states that the free will question is therefore simple: "it relates solely to the amount of effort of attention or consent which we can at any time put forth."
+James states that the free will question is therefore simple: "it relates solely to the amount of effort of attention or consent which we can at any time put forth".